The Lie That Rest Is Earned

 You’ve turned rest into a reward instead of a requirement.
 You’ve made it something you have to qualify for instead of something God commanded.

-Because here’s what you really believe, even if you won’t say it out loud: Rest is for people who’ve accomplished enough to justify it.
+Because here’s what you probably believe, even if you won’t say it out loud: Rest is for people who’ve accomplished enough to justify it.
 And you haven’t accomplished enough yet.

 So you work through your exhaustion.
 You push through your burnout.
 You ignore the warning signs that your body and soul are begging you to stop.